• Skip to main content

 • Facebook

-Teachers have long known of the benefits of picture books for teaching upper elementary and middle schoolers, and parents will enjoy reading them at home.
-For this list I’ve chosen books in the following categories:
+Teachers have long known of the benefits of picture books for teaching upper elementary and middle schoolers, and parents will enjoy reading these books at home.
+For this list I've chosen books in the following categories:

 Folktales and Fairytales

 There is a reason folktales stand the test of time!
-Enjoy these books and for more folktales from around the world visit our folktale picture book list archive.
+For more folktales from around the world visit our folktale pictures from around the world book list.

 the storyteller by evan turk book cover